 Revelian aptitude tests

-There are 14 different tests available, and each one tests a combination of the characteristics listed above.
+There are 14 different tests available.
+Each test is a combination of the characteristics listed above.
 As part of the recruitment process, you may be asked to complete any combination of the following:

-3. 16 personality factors questionnaire — 170 questions that aim to probe a candidate's personality, working style and key traits.
+3. The 16 personality factors questionnaire: 170 questions that aim to probe a candidate's personality, working style and key traits.

 With so many short and insightful tests to choose from, an employer can put together a really useful package of tests to help them assess everything they need or want to know about their candidates, as part of the hiring process.

 As well as these shorter tests, employers may also set one or more of the following longer aptitude tests:

 The RCAT is a combination of different aptitude tests and is hugely popular with employers looking to get a general but detailed overview of the candidates before them.

 Over the course of 20 minutes, candidates will need to answer 51 questions designed to test their cognitive ability.
 As the test progresses, the questions get harder and it becomes increasingly challenging to try and answer every question within the allotted time frame.

 Primarily designed to assess critical thinking and problem solving, the test is a combination of numerical, verbal and abstract reasoning problems you'll need to answer through a combination of multiple choice and fill-in-the-blank answers.

 Candidates are not allowed to use a calculator.
 It's recommended when you take the RCAT that you focus on questions you find easy and avoid getting stuck on something hard.
 Not everyone finishes the test as the timings are so tight, so it's important to answer as many questions as you can and go back to anything you found hard at the end of the test, if you have time.